FEDERAL DRUG CONSPIRACY DEFENSECONTACT US NOW FOR A CONSULTATION

 Fourth Amendment violations – In many drug-related cases, law enforcement discovers drug evidence via unlawful searches that violate your Fourth Amendment rights under the U.S. Constitution.
 If an officer did not have a valid search warrant or consent to search, or if a traffic stop was unlawful, our defense attorneys can work to suppress the drug evidence.

 The above are only some defenses that we may use against federal drug conspiracy charges.
 We can also see if a favorable plea bargain is a possibility and help you weigh your options between pleading guilty and going to trial.
-Our defense attorneys are highly skilled litigators with extensive experience in federal criminal courtrooms, and we can protect your rights—including at trial, when needed.
+Our defense attorneys are experienced litigators with extensive experience in federal criminal courtrooms, and we can protect your rights—including at trial, when needed.

 Call Our Federal Criminal Defense Attorneys to Discuss Your Case Today

 At Duffy Law, we know the ins and outs of the federal criminal justice system from direct experience.
 We also understand how serious federal drug conspiracy charges can be.
 We will explore every opportunity to defend our clients against such allegations and fight against wrongful conviction every step of the way.
-If you believe you are under investigation or if you have been arrested, please do not wait to call (203) 946-2000 or contact us online for a free consultation.
+If you believe you are under investigation or if you have been arrested, please do not wait to call (203) 946-2000 or contact us online for a consultation.